 Lastly, put the butter in and sprinkle the chopped pistachio or almond flakes just before serving.

-Thank you for reading this post.
-I hope you’re now intrigued to try the recipe.
+Thank you for reading this Gajar Ka Halwa recipe.
+I hope you’re now intrigued to try it.
 If you do try, it will be awesome if you can share what you think about it in the comments below.
-And please feel free to share the recipe to those who may like it, pin it in your Pinterest.

-Before you go, don’t forget to check my other recipes that you may also love.
+Last but not least, don’t forget to check my other recipes for Pakistani desserts that you may also love.

 Thank you and all the best.